Ultraviolet: Chemistry

 UV/Vis spectroscopy is widely used as a technique in chemistry to analyze chemical structure, the most notable one being conjugated systems.
 UV radiation is often used to excite a given sample where the fluorescent emission is measured with a spectrofluorometer.
 In biological research, UV radiation is used for quantification of nucleic acids or proteins.
 In environmental chemistry, UV radiation could also be used to detect Contaminants of emerging concern in water samples.

 In pollution control applications, ultraviolet analyzers are used to detect emissions of nitrogen oxides, sulfur compounds, mercury, and ammonia, for example in the flue gas of fossil-fired power plants.
 Ultraviolet radiation can detect thin sheens of spilled oil on water, either by the high reflectivity of oil films at UV wavelengths, fluorescence of compounds in oil, or by absorbing of UV created by Raman scattering in water.
 UV absorbance can also be used to quantify contaminants in wastewater.
 Most commonly used 254 nm UV absorbance is generally used as a surrogate parameters to quantify NOM.
 Another form of light-based detection uses an excitation-emission matrix (EEM) to detect and identify contaminants based on their fluorescence properties.
 EEM could be used to discriminate different groups of NOM based on the difference in light emission and excitation of fluorophores.
 NOMs with certain molecular structures are reported to have fluorescent properties in a wide range of excitation/emission wavelengths.
+Ultraviolet lamps are also used as part of the analysis of some minerals and gems.